Maps of World

 This South Asian nation is landlocked and is covered all over by the mountains enclosed with Tibetan plateau that extend to reach the fertile valleys of lesser Himalayas.

-Bhutan Physical Map
+Physical Map Of Bhutan

 The Great Himalayan range of Bhutan which lies about 7,500 meters above sea level stretches along the Bhutan-China boundary with Kula Kangri being the highest point in the region.
 Watch out for glaciated mountain peaks in the northern front that carries along an artic ambience at its highest altitude.
 With lesser Himalayas to the south end, the capital city of Thimpu lies in the western front.
 The native river experiences its tributaries meandering into the Brahmaputra river of India.